kier-mc/nuxt-4-template/README.md

 ### JS/TS Files
 Import your files and [use Vitest](https://vitest.dev/guide/).
-You may need to configure a seperate project if the `nuxt` environment isn't suitable.
+You may need to configure a seperate project if the `nuxt` environment isn't suitable for your needs.

 ### Vue SFCs
 The example `component.spec.ts` contains some basic examples that cover testing common SFC functionality.